Rugby League World Cup: David Kidwell takes aim at Jason Taumalolo

-Taumalolo stunned Kiwi hierarchy with his decision to play for second-tier rivals Tonga, robbing Kidwell of his most destructive ballrunner in New Zealand's quest to topple the Kangaroos.
+Taumalolo threw the Kiwis World Cup plans into disarray earlier this week, when he made the shock announcement to play for Tonga - together with David Fusitu'a, Manu Ma'u and Sio Siua Taukeiaho - rather than New Zealand at the upcoming tournament.

-Kidwell says it is not in his nature to hold a grudge but claims Taumalolo went behind his back and three weeks on from the Tonga defection bombshell, the pair have still not spoken.
+On the eve of the Kiwis opening game against Samoa, Kidwell has told the Courier Mail that it was disappointed that the Cowboys second rower didn't give him a heads up before changing nations.

-"The issue I have is I would have liked Jason to tell me to my face (that he didn't want to play for New Zealand)," Kidwell said.
+"The issue I have is I would have liked Jason to tell me to my face (that he didn't want to play for New Zealand)," Kidwell told the newspaper.

 "I can understand why he wanted to play for Tonga and represent his heritage but I just wished he showed me some respect.